 When local standard time was about to reach

 Sunday, October 3, 2021, 2:00:00 am clocks were turned forward 1 hour to

 Sunday, October 3, 2021, 3:00:00 am local daylight time instead.

-Sunrise and sunset will be about 1 hour later on Oct 3, 2021 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Oct 3, 2021 than the day before.
+There was more light in the evening.

 When Does DST Start and End in Australia?

 Daylight Saving Time (DST) is used in the Australian Capital Territory, New South Wales, South Australia, Tasmania, and Victoria (see map).
 Here, it starts the 1st Sunday of October and ends the 1st Sunday of April.

 Which States and Territories use Daylight Saving Time in 2021

 DST in States and Territories in Australia in 2021 (8 in total, 5 where all observe DST, 3 which don't observe DST)